jenkinsci/acceptance-test-harness/docs/WALKTHROUGH.md

 > **Note** The next two steps are optional, this makes it easy to make a PR to Jenkins if you wish to do so later
 3) Create a new branch and give it a sensible name
 4) Make your changes to your copy of Jenkins, commit changes to your branch, feel free to push your changes to your local fork
+5) When you have made changes to your local copy of Jenkins, in a terminal window `cd` into your local copy of Jenkins and run `mvn verify`, this will run the integration tests inside the jenkins repo.

 ## Running the ATH

-When you have made changes to your local copy of Jenkins, in a terminal window `cd` into your local copy of Jenkins and run `mvn verify`, this will run the integration tests inside the jenkins repo.

-When you are ready to test your changes with this ATH, you will need to run `mvn install` on your local copy of Jenkins.
+When you are ready to test your changes with this ATH, you will need to run `mvn package` on your local copy of Jenkins.
 This achieves multiple things:
-1) `mvn install` will let you use your local Jenkins version as a dependency, as it generates you a `SNAPSHOT` version.
+1) `mvn package` will let you use your local Jenkins version as a dependency, as it generates you a `SNAPSHOT` version.

    - In the example output below, you can see that I have generated a `2.415-SNAPSHOT` version in my .m2 folder.
 Now I can use `2.415-SNAPSHOT` as a dependency in another project.
     ```shell